 If you’re so fortunate to have brothers or sisters, we all have our fair share of stories stemming from our long-embattled sibling rivalries.
 Sure, there are heart-warming moments that bring them back down to Earth, but friendly jabs and competitions between one another strengthens those bonds for life.

 You can’t talk about the Watt brothers without starting with the oldest.
 Houston Texans defensive end J.J.
 Watt is arguably the most dominant defensive player in the NFL and has been since he entered the league as the 11th overall pick in 2011.
-Through 97 games, Watt already has 85.0 sacks, pacing him for the most sacks per game in NFL history.
+Through 100 games, Watt racked up 87.5 sacks, pacing him for the most sacks per game in NFL history.
+He already holds the Texans franchise record for sacks, forced fumbles and tackles for a loss, and figures to set a few more alont he way.

-The three-time NFL Defensive Player of the Year is more than an all-time talent at defensive tackle, too.
+The three-time NFL Defensive Player of the Year is more than an all-time talent at defensive tackle for the Texans, too.

 The philanthropic player raised a mind-blowing amount of aid following Hurricane Harvey’s devastation in Texas, and he loves playing big brother when it comes to his younger siblings.

-J.J. even came to his younger brother’s defense after T.J. was fined an absolutely head-scratching $20,000 fine for a low hit on Atlanta Falcons quarterback Matt Ryan earlier this season.
+J.J. even came to his younger brother’s defense after T.J. was fined an absolutely head-scratching $20,000 fine for a low hit on Atlanta Falcons quarterback Matt Ryan during the 2018 season.

 The youngest of the brothers, Pittsburgh Steelers linebacker T.J.
 Watt, is setting the tone for the rest of his career in just his second NFL season.
-Watt, who was the 30th overall pick in the 2017 NFL Draft, leads the Steelers with 7.0 sacks through the team’s first seven games, and the second-team All-American in college football is becoming one of the league’s top pass rushers really quickly.
+Watt, who was a first round pick in the 2017 NFL Draft, has totaled 19.0 sacks and five forced fumbles in just his first 30 NFL games.
+The second-team All-American in college football is becoming one of the league’s top outside linebackers in a hurry.

 Not to be outdone, the middle Watt is the most unheralded of all the brothers.
 While he’s not known for forced fumbles and NFL sacks, the only offensive Watt’s silent impact definitely doesn’t go unnoticed by his brothers.

-Since Los Angeles Chargers fullback Derek Watt entered the league in 2016 as a sixth-round pick, he’s helped lead the way for his teammate at Wisconsin, running back Melvin Gordon, to over 2,500 rushing yards and 24 rushing touchdowns.
+Since Los Angeles Chargers fullback Derek Watt entered the league in 2016 as a sixth-round pick, he’s helped lead the way for his teammate at Wisconsin, running back Melvin Gordon, to nearly 3,000 rushing yards and 28 rushing touchdowns.

-While he doesn’t get numbers like his brothers, the Derek Watt is one of the most underrated players in the NFL.
+While he doesn’t put up numbers like his brothers, the Derek Watt is one of the most underrated players in the NFL.

 The Watt’s are all Wisconsin Badgers, they’re all elite-level NFL talents, and they all happen to have the character and charisma of an NFL superstar.